Bug0427/YomuLog/planningDocs/api.md

 **Notes:**
 - Needs preprocessing of image (base64 or multipart upload)
 - Most free APIs have usage caps or limited reliability

+**User Flow Status:** 🔮 Future Quest (AI Discovery Tier)
+Reverse image search will be optional, likely powered by either OpenAI Vision or external APIs like SauceNAO.
+Identified titles can optionally be saved to the user’s search history.